Coleridge-Initiative/big-data-and-social-science/docs/11-ChapterPrivacy.md

 establish and routinize deviations from rational decision-making [@Acquisti2014].

-It is also nearly impossible to anonymize data.
+It is also nearly impossible to truly anonymize data.
 Big data are often structured in such a way that essentially everyone in the file is unique, either because so many variables exist or because they are so frequent or geographically detailed, that they make it easy to